max-pio/volcanite/README.md

 If you require alternative licensing options, please contact the authors.

 ## About
-This renderer was created at by [Max Piochowiak](https://cg.ivd.kit.edu/piochowiak/staff_index.php) with significant code contributions by [Reiner Dolp](https://cg.ivd.kit.edu/english/staff_2590.php).
+This renderer was created by [Max Piochowiak](https://cg.ivd.kit.edu/piochowiak/staff_index.php) with significant code contributions by [Reiner Dolp](https://cg.ivd.kit.edu/english/staff_2590.php).
 Both are affiliated with Karlsruhe Institute of Technology (KIT).
 You can cite the following publication if you use Volcanite in your projects: